-All of our Research and Development locations globally adhere to responsible research practices applying the highest ethical standards in all aspects of their work.
-The PepsiCo Life Sciences team conducts clinical research internally at the Gatorade Sports Science Institute laboratories, as well as with external partners like academic institutions or contract research organizations.
-We aim to answer key questions about human nutrition and physiology, including the efficacy of current products and ingredients, and potential future innovations.
-PepsiCo’s clinical studies are transparently registered in the U.S. National Library of Medicine database and our study findings are published in peer-reviewed journals to advance science and share knowledge with the scientific community.
+All of our R&D locations globally adhere to responsible research practices and apply the highest ethical standards in all aspects of their work.
+Our Life Sciences team conducts clinical research internally at the Gatorade Sports Science Institute laboratories, as well as with external partners like academic institutions or Contract Research Organizations (CROs).
+PepsiCo’s clinical studies are registered in the U.S. National Library of Medicine database (clinicaltrials.gov) and collected on our Health & Nutrition Sciences Publications database.
+Additionally, our study findings are published in peer-reviewed journals to advance science and share knowledge with the scientific community.